-Support legislation that allows law enforcement to better combat gun violence through investigation, interdiction, and prevention of firearm related crimes.
+Support legislation that allows law enforcement to better combat gun violence through investigation, interdiction, and prevention of firearm-related crimes.

-Support legislation that allows use of state public safety grants for maintenance efforts in addition to service increases.
+Support legislation that allows the use of state public safety grants for maintenance efforts in addition to service increases.

-Support legislation and administrative actions that protect the City's interests related to the AB 109 public safety realignment initiative including but not limited to equitable distribution of funding and policies that do not unfairly impact Stockton and San Joaquin County.
+Support legislation and administrative actions that protect the City's interests related to offender reentry initiatives, including but not limited to equitable distribution of funding and policies that do not unfairly impact Stockton and San Joaquin County.